CyVerse-learning-materials/kallisto_tutorial/step2.rst

 **Description:**

-As described in the `Kallisto paper <https://www.nature.com/nbt/journal/v34/n5/full/nbt.3519.html>`_, RNA-Seq reads are efficiently mapped through a pseudoalignment process against a reference transcriptome index.
+As described in the |Kallisto paper|,
+RNA-Seq reads are efficiently mapped through a pseudoalignment process against a reference transcriptome index.
 We will build the index in this step.